Skip to content

 This ensures that the databaseConnection bean is initialized before the orderService bean.

-Circular Dependencies in Spring Beans
+Beans Circular Dependencies

 A circular dependency occurs when two or more beans are mutually dependent on each other.